strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 - A `short_name` for when the app is installed to the user's home screen
 - A `description` of the purpose of the app
 - The `lang`, or primary language of the web app manifest attributes
-- The `start_url`, or starting URL that the app would prefer the user agent loads when launching the app
+- The `start_url`, or starting URL that the app would prefer the user agent load when launching the app
 - A `display` setting which sets how the app should be presented within the context of the user's operating system (`fullscreen`, `standalone`, `minimal-ui`, or `browser`)
 - A `theme_color`, or default theme color for the app's browsing context
 - The `background_color`, or expected background color to use while the app is loading